Achieving social protection for all through alliances and partnerships

 Approach

-- Supporting the Digital Convergence Initiative (DCI) in developing standards for greater interoperability in digital social protection.
-The DCI is a joint effort to develop and disseminate consensus-based transnational technical standards as the basis for a harmonised, interoperable digital ecosystem for social protection.
+2. Supporting the Digital Convergence Initiative (DCI) in developing standards for better interoperability of digital social protection programmes.
+The DCI is a joint initiative to further develop and disseminate technical standards.

-- In partnership with the World Bank, the project provides technical assistance to consolidate the digital backbone of social protection systems in Rwanda and Uzbekistan.
-It also supports efforts of the Global Accelerator on Jobs and Social Protection for Just Transitions to test new modalities for linking multilateral and bilateral development cooperation.
+4. Testing new approaches to linking intergovernmental bilateral and multilateral development cooperation.
+The project works with the World Bank to improve the digital backbone of the social protection systems in Rwanda and Uzbekistan.
+It also supports the efforts of the Global Accelerator on Jobs and Social Protection for Just Transitions.